aeturrell/coding-for-economists/code-preliminaries.md

 People have strong feelings about which IDE they prefer.
 I strongly recommend [Visual Studio Code](https://code.visualstudio.com/), a free and open source IDE from Microsoft that is available on all major operating systems.
 Just like Python itself, Visual Studio can be extended with packages, and it is those packages, called extensions in this case, that make it so useful.
 Visual Studio Code is available on all major operating systems.

 Another IDE that you might find useful from time to time is [Jupyter Lab](https://jupyter.org/), which runs in a browser window.
 It is designed around 'Jupyter' notebooks (with the extension '.ipynb'), which mix code and text, rather than scripts, which are predominantly code (and have extension '.py').
 The name, 'Jupyter', is a reference to the three original languages supported by Jupyter, which are Julia, Python, and R, and to Galileo's notebooks recording the discovery of the moons of Jupiter.
 Jupyter notebooks now support a vast number of languages beyond the original three, including Ruby, Haskell, Go, Scala, Octave, Java, and [more](https://github.com/jupyter/jupyter/wiki/Jupyter-kernels).
-There'll be more about the difference between scripts and notebooks later on in the book, for now though, we'll keep our focus on scripts and Visual Studio Code though.
+There'll be more about the difference between scripts and notebooks later on in the book, for now though, we'll keep our focus on scripts and Visual Studio Code.

 Download and install Visual Studio Code.
 If you need some help, see this [very short tutorial](https://code.visualstudio.com/docs/python/python-tutorial) on setting it up from Microsoft (ignore the bits about debugging and installing packages).